-- 7. Contrary to the provisions of paragraph 1 till 5 of this Article, a component may be concluded with the 'pass' designation.
-(In Dutch: aan voorwaarden voldaan, AVV).
-The names of the relevant components can be found in section B of these Regulations, if applicable. - When a student hasn't signed out for a component and hasn't taken the examination or participated in another type of assessment, a no show will be registrered (NAP).
+- 6. Contrary to the provisions of paragraph 1 till 5 of this Article, a component may be concluded with the 'pass' designation (in Dutch: aan voorwaarden voldaan, AVV) or with the 'fail' designation (in Dutch: niet aan voorwaarden voldaan, NAV).
+The names of the relevant components can be found in section B of these Regulations, if applicable. - 7.
+If a student has not completed all the constituent parts of a component, the examiner records as the final mark 'not met' (NAV).
+This registration is seen as an examination opportunity. - 8.
+When a student has not signed out for a component and has not taken the examination nor participated in another type of assessment, a no show will be registered (NAP).
 This registration is seen as an examination opportunity.